ICTKC/ictkc.github.io/_pages/about.md

 --
 My research in knowledge graph field focuses on automatically extracting entity-relation and event from unstructured/simi-structured data such as text, wiki pages or heterogeneous tables.
 For example, we extract particular person/time/location and their relationships from web pages.
 Knowledge graph is the fundamental resource for many nlp and other intelligent applications, or even considered to be the bottleneck of true AI.

-* Natural Language Processing
+* LLM & NLP
 --
-My research in nlp focuses on dialogue system, multi-hop machine reading comprehension, and text generation.
-For example, we build task-oriented chat-bot using knowledge graph or text, or automatically write financial report using sale tables.
-NLP is one of the major field in AI and widely used in information retriving, recommandation, online advertising, and many other products.
+My research in LLM & NLP mainly focuses on training large language models and investigate their mystirious features such as emergence effect, hallucination, COT , etc. We also fine-tune LLMs for NLP applications including dialogue system and text generation.
+LLM-based-NLP is widely used in information retriving, recommandation, online advertising, and many other important products.

 * Neural-Symbolic Dual-Process Computing
 --
 Deep learning implemented by neural network has some limitations including zero-shot learning, interpretability, and noise sensitive, etc. We believe integrating symbolic knowledge graph and logic rules with vectorized deep learning model in a dual-process way is a better simulation.
-Research topics include symbolic knowledge representation, dual-process NN structure, and knowledge enhanced pre-training, etc.
+Research topics include symbolic knowledge representation, dual-process NN structure, and knowledge enhanced LLM, etc.

 ```
 WO: hello world ~